antoine-tran/Hedera/README.md

 1. *Two-level Load Balancing*: As a typical Hadoop setting, Hedera feeds the Mapper with InputSplits.
 Each InputSplit object contain a self-described piece of text and will be processed in parallel.
+The sizes of the InputSplit is calculated based on the size of the documents, snapshots and system-defined max split size.
 Hedera splits versioned documents via two levels:
 	- Level 1: Each InputSplit contains a set of full snapshots of documents.
 	- Level 2: Each InputSplit is read using an ETLReader